-So which Aeropress Filter Should I Buy?
+So which Aeropress Filters Should I Buy?

 So now that we have conducted our comparison which one comes out on top?
-And as cliche as it is, I have to conclude that it depends on what you are looking for.
+And as cliché as it is, I have to conclude that it depends on what you are looking for.
 My personal preference has always been for the cleaner and lighter taste that paper filters produce but I know many other coffee lovers who adore the heavier and richer taste that comes with Aeropress metal filters, and I can forgive them for that.

 And, as is often the case, perhaps it is not a matter of either/or.
 Both have pros and cons and an increasing number of Aeropress die-hards now tend to experiment with both.
-The magic of the Aeropres is its versatility as a coffee brewer, and having both metal and paper filters only increases that flexibility.
-Both types can produce delicious coffee simply with different flavour notes accented.
+The magic of the Aeropress is its versatility as a coffee brewer, and having both metal and paper filters only increases that flexibility.
+Both types can produce delicious coffee simply with different flavor notes accented.
 So if money is not an issue and you want the best, then you may as well buy both.

 Compared with other brewers, the number of different recipes and techniques that can be used with the Aeropress is enormousJames Hoffman

-Best Aeropress Paper Filters
+Best Paper Aeropress Filters

 So if by this point you are convinced that you are a paper filter type of guy or gal, then what are your options?
 And there are not as many as you might have thought!